mariorez/blog.korge.org/_posts/2020-10-07-korge-tutorial-writing-2048-game-step-4-data-saving.md

 ```

 In the `main()` function we also need to restore the field if its state was saved during previous game launch.
 If it
 wasn't, we need to generate a new block.
-Right now we do only the last one.
+Right now we do only the last action.
 Here is the fix:

 ```kotlin
 suspend fun main() = Korge(...) {